animesh88/Operationalized-Regression-Testing-of-Web-Services-ORTWS-/README.md

 Applications of this project could be - <br>
 <b> - QoS and SLA </b> https://youtu.be/UfD2DLIeHxg <br>

-For more details read research papers follow the project's web-page  https://sites.google.com/site/animeshchaturvedi07/research/awscm <br>

-Please cite or refer to the following research papers that used the -
+Please read, refer, and cite the following research papers that used the -
-<b>  Web Service Slicing (ORTWS and PRTWS) for Intra and Inter-Operational Analysis to Test Changes  - </b>
+<b>  Web Service Slicing (ORTWS and PRTWS) for Intra and Inter-Operational Analysis to Test Changes  - </b>.
-in the experimentation section.

 # Service Evolution Analytics: Change and Evolution Mining of a Distributed System
 J2 Animesh Chaturvedi, Aruna Tiwari, Shubhangi Chaturvedi, and Dave Binkley “Service Evolution Analytics: Change and Evolution Mining of a Distributed System”, IEEE Transactions on Engineering Management.
 DOI: 10.1109/TEM.2020.2987641 https://youtu.be/krpsiMKp40g https://github.com/animesh88/ServiceEvolutionAnalytics